bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 If IPyServer is used, comms.Port_RX places the parsed xmldata into an IPyServer.serverreaderque.

 An ipyserver._DriverComms object is created for each driver.
-Each has a _DriverComms.rxque.

-The IPyServer.asyncrun() coroutine creates a task copyreceivedtodriversrxque which reads data from IPyServer.serverreaderque and copies it to each drivers _DriverComms.rxque, this copy function checks the xmldata to get it to the right driver.
+The IPyServer.asyncrun() coroutine reads data from IPyServer.serverreaderque and copies it to each drivers readerque, this copy function checks the xmldata gets to the right driver.

-Each driver is calling its _DriverComms object, which places its rxque contents into the drivers IPyDriver.readerque

-So in both cases, the single driver, or each individual driver now has received data in its IPyDriver.readerque.

 The drivers _read_readerque() co-routine reads the IPyDriver.readerque and checks it, and either puts the data either into a device 'dataque', or into the drivers snoopque, where it is immediately handled by the drivers _snoophandler() coroutine where snoopevents are created, and the driver snoopevent(event) coroutine is called where the event is handled by user code.